signalogic/SigSRF_SDK/iaTest_readme.md

 Low SWaP<sup> 2</sup> requirements are obvious enough; what is less obvious, yet cannot be overemphasized, is the importance of a fully cloud compatible programming model.
 All new vision and AI algorithms, including low SWaP applications, are tested in the cloud prior to production.
 No one wants to be forced to port code to ARM and end up in an unsupported backwater.

-Below are some pictures of the demo Atom server, with 32 coCPU&trade; cores installed. coCPU cores are high performance CPU cores that run gcc compatible C/C++ code.
+Below are some pictures of the demo Atom server, with 32 coCPU&trade; cores installed. coCPU cores are high performance CPU cores that run gcc compatible C/C++ code

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/Local_AI_server_C2358_32cores_iso_view.png?raw=true "AI + vision Atom server, iso view")